Athwale/C-games/README.md

 # C-games
-A collection of terminal games in C
+A collection of terminal games in C.

+1. snake